zepto-lang/zepto/README.md

 ## Future

-Features that are planned, but not yet implemented, include `call/cc` and a small compiler based on LLVM.
-Both features will take a while for me to implement, though.
+Features that are planned, but not yet implemented, include quasiquoting, complex numbers, hashtables `call/cc` and a small compiler based on LLVM.
+Both latter features will take a while for me to implement, though.
 If you have any other features, you would like to see in the language/implementation, contact me.
 I'm not an experienced Scheme programmer myself, so any feedback is welcome.

 ## Contribute